 A curtain she designed for the New Opera House in Oslo, Norway is an example of White’s use of unconventional materials with its dazzling abstract design fashioned from a supersize image of crinkled aluminum foil.

 For the last two years White has been working on two semi-permanent installations for street-side escalators for Los Angeles’s Beverly Center shopping center.
 “Moonsets for a Sunrise” is made of more than 70,000 pieces of tile glazed in more than 100 colors that catch the morning sun.
 The metallic glaze of the tiles, set against a midnight blue backdrop, shifts color as a viewer ascends the escalator.
 “Day for Night for Day” is made of all-white neon shapes to create colors of pink, peach, blue, or yellow.
 Both works are meant to evoke light as it is experienced in the natural world.

 White has shown in group exhibits in Istanbul, Milan, Turin, and Paris.
 She has had solo shows in Brussels, Berlin, London, Venice, and Milan.
-Her work has been exhibited at the Hammer Museum, Whitney Museum of American Art, the Guggenheim, Los Angeles’s Museum of Contemporary Art, Tate Modern, and the San Francisco Museum of Modern Art.
+Her work has been exhibited at the Hammer Museum, Whitney Museum of American Art, the Guggenheim, Palm Springs Art Museum, Los Angeles’s Museum of Contemporary Art, Tate Modern, and the San Francisco Museum of Modern Art.